Our Big Conversation

 3. Telling our leaders

-We'll take the report to all political leaders by the end of 2018
+We'll take the report to all political leaders in January 2019

 In the wake of the Grenfell Tower tragedy, many social housing tenants say they feel ignored – and this isn't unique to Grenfell.
 Across the country, many communities and tenants don't feel their views count – and that often, they're treated as second-class citizens.

 But we've been listening.
 To tenants, people on waiting lists, and the wider community.
 We're capturing as many voices as possible.
 And we're creating a bold plan for change, which we'll deliver directly to Prime Minister Theresa May, and Labour's Jeremy Corbyn.